 It won’t take much, maybe keen imagination on your part and humble prayer.
 But those things you do may spark, ignite and become a blaze that will direct them through their lives.
 Be kinder than you need to be.
 Purposefully do something that will impact them, even small things often carry an astonishingly strong influence.

 You may be in the thick of it.

 Just maybe you have lost the purpose and meaning of this day.
 But I’m pretty sure any failure isn’t permanent.
-But at least, try to do as much as you’re what able.
+But at least, try to do as much as you’re able.
 Let Linda and I pray for you this season.
-Email us please.
+Email us, please.